pingidentity/pingidentity-devops-getting-started/docs/deployCompose.md

   > Enter `dhelp` for a listing of the DevOps command aliases.
 See the [Docker Compose command line reference](https://docs.docker.com/compose/reference/overview/) for the Docker Compose commands.

-## Log in to the management consoles
+3. Log in to the management consoles.
 The log in information for the consoles is:

-   * PingDataConsole for PingDirectory
+   * Ping Data Console for PingDirectory
     - Console URL: https://localhost:8443/console
     - Server: pingdirectory
     - User: Administrator